farhadrifaldi/chess-game-node/README.md

 # Nodejs Chess Game

-A simple Node.js application demonstrating chess game in console
+A simple Node.js application demonstrating chess game in console This project is developed using node and typescript

 ## Features
 - Takes user input via console, with determined format